yongdd/langevin-fts/README.md

   `make`
   `make test`
   `make install`

+If you encounter `segmentation fault` during the test, type `ulimit -s 32767` in the command line.

 * * *
   You can specify your C++ compiler with the following command. (`icpc` is recommened if available)